Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Abstract

 \section{Abstract}

-Population-scale agent-based simulations of the opioid epidemic help evaluate intervention strategies and overdose outcomes in heterogeneous communities and provide estimates of \textit{localized treatment effects}, which support the design of locally-tailored policies for \textit{precision public health}.
-However, it is prohibitively costly to run simulations of all treatment conditions in all communities because the number of possible treatments grows exponentially with the number of interventions and levels at which they are applied.
-To address this need efficiently, we develop a metamodel framework, whereby treatment outcomes are modeled using a response function whose coefficients are learned through Gaussian process regression (GPR) on locally-contextualized covariates.
-We apply this framework to efficiently estimate treatment effects on overdose deaths in Pennsylvania counties.
-In contrast to classical designs such as fractional factorial design or Latin hypercube sampling, our approach leverages spatial correlations and posterior uncertainty to sequentially sample the most informative counties and treatment conditions.
-Using a calibrated agent-based opioid epidemic model, informed by county-level overdose mortality and baseline dispensing rate data for different treatments, we obtained county-level estimates of treatment effects on overdose deaths per 100,000 population for all treatment conditions in Pennsylvania, achieving approximately $5\%$ average relative error using one-tenth the number of simulation runs required for exhaustive evaluation.
-Our bi-level framework provides a computationally efficient approach to decision support for policy makers, enabling rapid evaluation of alternative resource-allocation strategies to mitigate the opioid epidemic in local communities.
-The same analytical framework can be applied to guide precision public health interventions in other epidemic settings.
+The opioid epidemic remains a major public health challenge in the United States, requiring a \textit{multi-pronged intervention} approach to mitigate harms to communities.
+Given the heterogeneity of the epidemic, it is crucial for policymakers to understand \textit{localized treatment effects} of different intervention components and utilize limited resources efficiently.
+While locally calibrated simulation models can project epidemic outcomes for any given intervention policy, collecting simulation results for all intervention combinations to estimate localized treatment effects for each community is impractical because the number of combinations grows exponentially with the number of interventions and the levels at which they are applied.
+To tackle this, we develop a \emph{two-stage} metamodel framework with a \emph{two-step sequential design} for efficient sampling.
+The metamodel consists of a response function linking health outcomes to each intervention component’s treatment effect, and a Gaussian process regression (GPR) to learn spatial and socio-economic structures of the treatment effects based on locally-contextualized covariates.
+With two-step sequential sampling, we leverage spatial correlations and posterior uncertainty to sequentially sample the most informative counties and treatment conditions.
+We apply this framework to estimate the treatment effects of buprenorphine dispensing and naloxone distribution on overdose mortality rates using a calibrated agent-based opioid epidemic model in Pennsylvania counties.
+Our approach achieves less than $5\%$ average relative error using fewer than 2\% of the runs required for an exhaustive simulation.
+Our two-stage framework provides a computationally efficient approach to support policymakers, enabling an efficient evaluation of alternative resource-allocation strategies to mitigate the opioid epidemic in local communities.